Lean Six Sigma- A Reliable Problem Solving Approach

-.
+Lean Six Sigma—which is an effective business management tactic, effectively combines the methodologies and processes linked to Lean and Six Sigma.
 It reduces waste while increasing productivity.
 Applying Lean properties in the design stage brings about a reduction in the quantum of wastage, by streamlining all processes in place.
 On the other hand, Six Sigma uses effective problem solving methods to help reduce waste too.
 An overview of these two techniques shows that they complement each other and work in tandem to reduce waste faster and more efficiently, than they would have individually.

 Types of Waste Handled by Lean Six Sigma: